Nonlinear phase synchronization and the role of spacing in shell models: Intermittency

 \subsection{Shell Spacing Dependence}

-Although the widely adopted choice in literature, is to set the inter-shell spacing $g=2,$ having actual triadic interactions involving a Fourier grid structure with the wave-numbers given by $k_{n}$ requires an inter-shell ratio smaller than the golden mean.
-It is therefore interesting to study how the intermittency corrections depend on the inter-shell-spacing $g$.
-In a recent work \citep{manfredini:2025}, exploring a class of shell models based on recurrent sequences, where the shell wave numbers $k_{n}$ are integers, we observed that the intermittency corrections increase for sequences characterized by smaller inter-shell spacings.
+Although the widely adopted choice in literature, is to set the inter-shell spacing $g=2,$ having actual triadic interactions involving a Fourier grid structure with the wave-numbers given by $k_{n}$ requires an inter-shell ratio smaller than the golden ratio.
+It is therefore interesting to study how the intermittency corrections depend on the inter-shell spacing $g$.
+In a recent work \citep{manfredini:2025}, exploring a class of asymptotically self-similar shell models based on recurrent sequences -where the shell wave numbers $k_{n}$ are integers- we observed that the intermittency corrections increase for sequences characterized by smaller inter-shell spacings.

-In order to study this phenomenon, here we provide a detailed characterization of the intermittency as a function of inter-shell spacing, in particular considering the role of triadic synchronization in the generation of rare and intense events in the energy transfer responsible for the increased intermittency.
+In order to study this phenomenon, here we provide a detailed characterization of the intermittency as a function of inter-shell spacing in regular shell models, in particular considering the role of triadic phase synchronization in the generation of rare and intense events of energy transfer that are responsible for the increased intermittency.